 - What’s your budget?
 Prices vary greatly, from around $200 to well over $1,000.
 Consider the kind of investment you want to make.
 Of course, the more features you want, the more costly it will get.
 Another thing to consider: will you need to buy more than one laptop to accommodate more than one kid?
 This may influence the amount of money you’ll want to spend per device.

-Best Laptops and Tablets for Young Children
+Best Laptops and Tablets for Young Kids

 Before we advise which laptop or tablet to buy, we need to tell you: check with your school.
 Most schools do lend devices to families who need them for the school year.
 Plus, they may have special requirements and model recommendations that would guide your purchase.
 AND… they may have student discounts!